corda/corda/docs/source/design/float/design.md

 5. Outgoing bridge formation and message sending should probably come directly from the internal Bridge Manager, possibly via a SOCKS 4/5 proxy, which is easy enough to enable in netty, or directly through the corporate firewall.
 It could be initiated from the float, but this just seems insecure.
 6. There is probably a need for end-to-end encryption of the payload, but that is for as later phase.
 At this point a header field indicating plaintext/encrypted payload should be sufficient.
 7. I have open questions about the management of the private key for the float certificate if the TLS terminated is directly onto the proxy.
 This is presumably stored in an HSM, but I am unclear on whether this would be allowed.
 8. If instead TLS terminates onto the external firewall, with self-signed certs for TLS in the DMZ this is more standard, but breaks our authentication checks.
-One solution for authentication checks might be to enable AMQP SASL checks e.g. using https://tools.ietf.org/html/rfc3163 to run challenge response against the nodes legal identity certificates, but it needs discussion.
+One solution for authentication checks might be to enable AMQP SASL checks e.g. using https://tools.ietf.org/html/rfc3163 to run challenge response against the node's legal identity certificates, but it needs discussion.
 9. HA should be built in from the start and should be easy as the bridge manager can choose which float to make active.
 Only fully connected DMZ floats should activate their listening port.

 ### Challenges and Unanswered Questions